Registered Charity No. 278892

 From 1990-2014 the League published the important twice-yearly journal, 'The Anglo-Hellenic Review', which included articles of topical and historical interest on the Hellenic world, a comprehensive Book Review section and reports on current Hellenic activities.

-This annual prize, organised by the League, is awarded each year to a book or books, wholly or mainly about some aspect of Greece or the world of Hellenism, published in the first English edition in the United Kingdom or Greece.
-It is named in honour of Sir Steven Runciman, the distinguished historian and the League’s longest-serving Chairman.
-See www.runcimanaward.org for further information.
+This annual prize, organised by the League, is awarded to a book or books, wholly or mainly about some aspect of Greece or the world of Hellenism, published in English in the first edition in the previous year.
+First conceived in 1983 during Lord Jellicoe’s chairmanship of the League, it is named in honour of Sir Steven Runciman, the distinguished historian and the League’s longest-serving Chairman.

 This Award, first presented in June 2002, is funded by the League.
 It is given annually to an undergraduate at King’s College London for an essay on any field of Hellenic Studies.